BTE-Trusted-Entity/socialkyc.io/README.md

-# Web3-socialKYC-Demo
+# SocialKYC

-Web3 socialKYC demo
+The source code of https://socialkyc.io